afcarl/6.857-lecture-notes/l18-zero-knowledge.md

 But this is a one to one mapping, so if we just translated our solution to this the verifier can just extract the solution and learn it.

-If we use commitments for each letter, then we can hide the solution.
+If we use _non-deterministic_ commitments for each letter, then we can hide the solution.

 A challenge can be "open a commitment to a row/column/block".
 Note that now the verifier will learn some mappings.
 So now the verifier will want to ask again,